How to Make a Lantern at Home!

 1. Wash the 2 liter bottles and cut off the tapered tops.

 2. Cut the tissue paper into desired shapes and apply it to the dry bottles using glue on a paintbrush.

 3. Optional: Decorate on top of the tissue paper using paint and/or permanent markers.

 4. Glue the wax or plastic candle to the bottom of the bottle and let dry.

 5. Punch holes into the upper lip of the cut bottles and string the wire through the holes.

 6. Light (or turn on) the candle, hang or hold the lantern, and enjoy its beauty!

 So there you have it.
 If you try making these lanterns, do leave your advice in the comments section for how to make them maximally fabulous!

-See 40 more art prompts and drawing inspiration here!
+See 40 more art prompts here!